 Their lives matter deeply.
 Black lives matter deeply.
 Action is the only response.

 The work of medical-legal partnerships (MLPs) has always been fueled by our collective mission to use the law as a tool to help end health disparities.
 These murders alongside the current COVID-19 pandemic, the burdens of which are disproportionally experienced by communities of color, point to the same truth: there is nothing more central to creating long-term health equity in this country than dismantling racist systems.
-As we think about ways to better hold space for conversations about structural racism in our organizations, about policies that will better support black and POC team members, and about ways to support organizers on the ground, we are also thinking about the role medical-legal partnerships can collectively play in dismantling racist policies.
+As we think about ways to better hold space for conversations about structural racism in our organizations, about policies that will better support Black, Indigenous, and POC team members, and about ways to support organizers on the ground, we are also thinking about the role medical-legal partnerships can collectively play in dismantling racist policies.

 During the pandemic, medical-legal partnerships doubled down on their patients-to-policy work—securing statewide utility shut off protections, working on eviction moratoriums, and expanding standby guardianship laws.
 Now we must use our collective voices and power to target another set of policies.